DolphDev/pynationstates/Documentation/ApiCall.md

     myapicall.collect()

 This does some operations of the parsed xml.
 It returns a dictionary of the parsed data.
-It also sets attributes to the instance of every shard supplied.
 Depending on the shard it may return a string or a dictionary.
-You can access them this way like so.
+You can access them in a few ways

-    myapicall.name # This returns the name shard myapicall.fullname # This returns the fullname shard myapicall.motto # You get the idea
+    myapicall.name # This returns the name shard myapicall["name"] # ^
+    myapicall.fullname # This returns the fullname shard myapicall["fullname"]
+    myapicall.motto # You get the idea
+    myapicall["motto"]
     myapicall.wa
+    myapicall["wa"]
     myapicall.population
+    myapicall["population"]
     myapicall.currency
+    ["currency"]
     myapicall.flag
+    myapicall["flag"]

 Other Documentation
 ---

 * `myapicall.data`, this returns a dictionary that contains info about the request to nationstates.
 It includes the url requested, status code, and the request object (`request.get`).

+* `myapicall.full_collect()`: equivalent to `{myapicall._type_: myapicall.collect()}`.
+This is what the xml processer actually returns, this method is for those who want the full dictionary.